nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests the check the path of a tagged file.
-2. HelloFile recognises that the description exist.
+2. HelloFile recognises that the tag exist.
 3. HelloFile shows the path of the file.

     Use case ends.

 **Extensions**

 * 2a.
-HelloFile failed to recognize the description.
+HelloFile failed to recognize the tag.

 	* 2a1.
-HelloFile prompts the user that the description is wrong.
+HelloFile prompts the user that the tag is wrong.

         Use case resumes from step 1.